-ECE 149 Topics in Early Childhood Education (1-0 to 3-0) 1-3 crs.
+ECE 149 Topics in Early Childhood Education (1-0 to

-Studies selected problems or topics in early childhood.
+3-0) Studies selected problems or topics in early childhood.
 The exact content and instructional methodology will vary semester to semester depending on the material to be studied.
 This course may be repeated up to a maximum of three credit hours.